The Founder Bottleneck: Why Growth Stalls Without an Executive Assistant

 Asynchronous systems increase productivity across remote teams.

 GitLab, one of the world’s largest remote companies, built its operations on this principle.
+GitLab’s approach is specific: every significant decision gets documented in a merge request or handbook page before it is acted on.
+Leadership updates go out as recorded Loom videos rather than live meetings.
+Weekly summaries replace daily standups.
+The result is a company of thousands operating with near-zero information loss across time zones.
 The company maintains thousands of pages of documentation to ensure clarity and speed across global teams.

 The Tool Stack That Supports Communication at Scale